-The RL11 is a small peripheral controller (SPC) but does not unconditionally fit into any SPC slot.
-Early SPCs were always quad height modules or combinations of smaller (single or dual) modules that involved only four rows.
-Thus, the standard pin assignments appolied only to rows C, D, E and F on a hex-height backplane.
-Many new options, such as the RL11, are hex-height modules and therefore require that rows A and B be vacant since some SPC slots use rows A and B for UNIBUS cables or power connectors.
-Some hex-height options require standard UNIBUS pinning on rows A and B and some require modified UNIBUS device (MUD) pinning.
-In the case of the RL11, the only connections used on rows A and B are the + 5v and ground.
+The RL11 is a Small Peripheral Controller (SPC) but does not unconditionally fit into any SPC slot.
+Early SPCs were always quad-height modules or combinations of smaller (single or dual) modules that involved only four rows.
+Thus, the standard pin assignments applied only to rows C, D, E, and F on a hex-height modules and therefore required that rows A and B be vacant since some SPC slots use rows A and B for UNIBUS cables or power connectors.
+Some hex-height options require standard UNIBUS pinning on rows A and B and some require Modified UNIBUS Device (MUD) pinning.
+In the case of the RL11, the only connections used on rows A and B are the +5v and ground.
 Thus, these rows can be either standard UNIBUS or MUD pinning.

 The early SPCs did not utilize Direct Memory Access (DMA) data transfers to/from memory and therefore those signals were not part of the original SPC pin assignments.
 Some of the newer options, such as the RL11, do utilize DMA transfers.
 There is a new pin assignment called SPC PRIME that includes these signals.
-If the RL11 is to be used in an older (non SPC-PRIME) slot then it is necessary to ensure that the following signals are wired on the backpane.
+If the RL11 is to be used in an older (non SPC-PRIME) slot, then it is necessary to ensure that the following signals are wired on the backplane.

 - Pin CA1 NPG In

 - Pin CB1 NPG Out

 - Pin FJ1 NPR

 - Pin CV1 AC LO

-- Pin CU1 + 15v
+- Pin CU1 +15v

-If the slot has SPC PRIME pinning then another precaution must be taken.
+If the slot has SPC PRIME pinning, then another precaution must be taken.
 NPG continuity is maintained across an empty SPC PRIME slot by a backplane jumper from pin CA1 to pin CB1.
 This jumper must be removed whenever a DMA-type option is installed, such as an RL11, and the jumper must be added if the module is removed.
 This consideration is in addition to the normal Bus Grant Continuity card used in row D of all empty SPC slots.

-A.2 SPC CONSIDERATIONS
+A.2 CONFIGURATION CONSIDERATIONS